 “Loyalty programs typically offer great deals and sometimes special store hours.
 Many retailers are investing to be able to personalize offers for shoppers, so by signing up and using your loyalty programs when you make purchases, it can help you get more relevant offers in the future,” Weisberg said.

 Coupons and cash-back apps are also a significant way to save money and live more frugally.
 Cash-back apps, such as Upside, are growing in popularity because they make it easy to earn cash back on everything from groceries to gas to dining out.
-You simply download the mobile app, then search for offers at stores near you.
-After you hit the “claim offer” button on your app, you automatically receive cash back when you make the purchase.

 Create and Stick With a Budget